Guides

 Higher contrast improves text clarity, especially for reading.
 For most users, a medium-to-high contrast setting is best, as it makes characters sharper without causing glare.

 Warmer tones (yellowish light) are easier on the eyes, especially in the evening.
 Cooler tones (bluish light) may be better during the day but can interfere with sleep at night.
-Many devices now include a “night shift” mode to reduce blue tones.
+Many devices now include a 'night shift' mode to reduce blue tones.

 Increase text size to avoid squinting, and ensure your display resolution is set to its native setting for maximum clarity.